tigard-tools/tigard/README.md

 # Software Features

-In general, Tigard was designed to work as-is with several tools and lbraries that already support the x232H family of chips.
+In general, Tigard was designed to work as-is with several tools and libraries that already support the x232H family of chips.
 This includes:

 * USB-Serial drivers for UART access
 * OpenOCD and URJTAG for JTAG